evaera/roblox-animation-transfer/README.md

 You can generate a file with all animations owned by the logged in user or a group ID with the `--list`/`-l` option.

-`$ roblox-animation-transfer --user --list --outFile animations.txt --cookie [.ROBLOSECURITY COOKIE HERE]` will save the list in a file named `animations.txt`
+`$ npx roblox-animation-transfer --user --list --outFile animations.txt --cookie [.ROBLOSECURITY COOKIE HERE]` will save the list in a file named `animations.txt`

 You can omit the `--outFile`/`-o` option, in which case the list is written to stdout.